 Should we all go to HTTPS with our websites?

 Now that Bing has launched its HTTPS version (even though the vast, vast majority of their users still get the HTTP version by default as you have to switch to it yourself), it makes even more sense to move your website to HTTPS.

 Here at Yoast.com we’ve always had every page that contained a contact form and our checkout pages on HTTPS and everything else on HTTP.
 The reason for this was that HTTPS was slower than HTTP and we’d rather not put everything on HTTPS because of that.
 Google’s recent work on SPDY actually negates most of that speed issue though, if your hosting party supports it.
-It was one of my reasons to switch to Synthesis a while back.
+You can find the hosts we know well and recommend here.

 There’s another issue with mixed HTTP / HTTPS websites: they’re horrible to maintain when you’re on WordPress because WordPress mostly sucks at it.
 When you’re on an HTTPS page all internal links will be HTTPS and vice versa, which is annoying for search engines too.